Looking for LinkedIn ad benchmarks for 2022?

 While it is easy to look for the latest social media marketing trends, you might be looking for more detailed information.

-Many people wonder if their marketing campaigns are performing well or what changes they should bring for improvement.
+Many people wonder if their marketing campaigns are performing well or what changes they should bring for improvement in 2022.

 Many people turn to LinkedIn for B2B marketing campaigns, especially since their entire target market can be found on this platform.